|Title:||Associate Head Coach|

 Fleming competed at the University of Oregon and was a member of the Duck’s 2005 Pac-10 Championship team –finishing fourth in the decathlon.
 Prior to Oregon he attended Lane CC and won the NWAACC title in the discus and was runner-up in the decathlon.

 He holds a CSCS certificate from the National Strength and Conditioning Association (NSCA).
 He is a Corrective Exercise Specialist through the NASM and has a Throws Specialist certification from the USTFCCCA.

-Fleming earned a B.S. from the University of Oregon in Journalism.
+Fleming graduated from the University of Oregon with a degree in Journalism and received an M.Ed from the University of Missouri in Educational and Counseling Psychology.
 He is married to the former Annett Wichmann, a four-time track and field All-American while at the University of Hawaii.